makersacademy/chitter-challenge/README.md

 # Chitter Challenge - week 4

 This is the fourth weekend challenge at Makers Academy where I've been tasked to create "Chitter" which has some  of Twitter's basic functionality.
-A user can see some 'peeps',  that registers your name and lets you playe Rock, Paper Scissors.
+A user can see some 'peeps', and signup to Chitter.

 Learning objectives
 -------